Access Control & Permissions

 Manage report access

-- An organization member must have query access to all database connections used by a report in order to edit or clone that report.
+- a Workspace member must have query access to all database connections used by a report in order to edit or clone that report.

-- An organization member must have view access to all database connections used by a report in order view that report.
+- a Workspace member must have view access to all database connections used by a report in order view that report.

 - If a report is in a private Collection, it can only be accessed by the members of that Collection.